clandrew/wdrp/README.md

 A: The plugin is built using Visual Studio 2017 on a Windows 10 environment.
 It uses the v141 toolset and SDK version 10.0.17134.0.
 Other environments might work too.

+VS Code is supported as well.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for setup assistance including required libraries and paths.

 **Q: I have a question or other comment.**

 A: Please contact cmlandrews at gmail dot com.
 Thank you for your feedback!